-Adaptation in the nervous system occurs at several timescales, from the fast changes in spiking patterns to the long-term effects of development and learning.
+Adaptation in the nervous system occurs at several time scales, from the fast changes in spiking patterns to the long-term effects of development and learning.
 One of the most intriguing types of adaptation is the modification of neural coding strategies related to selective attention.
-The fact that attention can be covertly shifted to different aspects of a stimulus to improve their detection and discrimination (Downing, 1988) indicates that the nervous system is not just filtering out features in a fixed manner, but is adapting its function according to some objective.
-This adaptation is expressed as an attentional-state dependent modulation of neural activity.
-Attentional modulation of activity has been characterized at different levels, from whole brain (Heinze et al., 1994; Hopfinger, Buonocore, & Mangun, 2000; Corbetta & Shulman, 2002) to single cell (Moran & Desimone, 1985; Luck, Chelazzi, Hillyard, & Desimone, 1997; Treue & Maunsell, 1999; McAdams & Maunsell, 1999).
-In contrast, theoretical accounts of these phenomena are still a matter of debate and would greatly benefit from models that relate these effects to general coding principles.
+The fact that attention can be covertly shifted to different aspects of a stimulus to improve their detection and discrimination (Downing, 1988) indicates that the nervous system is not just filtering out features in a fixed manner, but adapting its function according to some objective.
+This adaptation is expressed as an attentionalstate dependent modulation of neural activity.
+Attentional modulation of activity has been characterized at different levels, from whole brain (Heinze et al., 1994; Hopfinger et al., 2000; Corbetta and Shulman, 2002) to single cell (Moran and Desimone, 1985; Luck et al., 1997; Treue and Maunsell, 1999; McAdams and Maunsell, 1999).
+In contrast, theoretical accounts of these phenomena are still a matter of debate, and would greatly benefit from models that relate these effects to general coding principles.

 Traditional accounts of receptive field formation assume equal relevance of all features of a stimulus.
-Attempts to include the adaptability necessary for dealing with uneven relevance (e.g. for attention-related phenomena) usually include mechanisms tailored to the precise phenomenology, such as gating or shifting circuitry (Olshausen, Anderson, & Van Essen, 1993; Deco & Zihl, 2001; Heinke & Humphreys, 2003).
-A different approach is to find high-level principles that give rise to the phenomena observed during changing attentional state.
-The literature provides a few examples of this approach, namely, models in which various types of uncertainty are included in a framework of optimal inference and learning (Dayan & Zemel, 1999; Dayan, Kakade, & Montague, 2000; Yu & Dayan, 2005; Rao, 2005).
-Our proposal here is in some sense less radical than the assumption that attention subserves optimal inference in that we account for the sensory codes in question using the optimal coding framework, a framework that has been successfully applied to a variety of nonattentional sensory coding phenomena (Atick, 1992).
+Attempts to include the adaptability necessary for dealing with uneven relevance (e.g., for attention-related phenomena) usually include mechanisms tailored to the precise phenomenology, such as gating or shifting circuitry (Olshausen et al., 1993; Deco and Zihl, 2001; Heinke and Humphreys, 2003).
+A different approach is to find highlevel principles that give rise to the phenomena observed during changing attentional state.
+The literature provides a few examples of this approach, namely models in which various types of uncertainty are included in a framework of optimal inference and learning (Dayan and Zemel, 1999; Dayan et al., 2000; Yu and Dayan, 2005; Rao, 2005).
+Our proposal here is in some sense less radical than the assumption that attention subserves optimal inference, in that we account for the sensory codes in question using the optimal coding framework, a framework which has been successfully applied to a variety of nonattentional sensory coding phenomena (Atick, 1992).